 Would it be a trip to Paris if you didn’t at least walk by and see the infamous Parisian club?

-Eat your weight in treats!
+Eat your weight in carbs and cheese!

 If we are being honest with ourselves, a trip to Paris is synonymous with croissant. ❤